-Note: I own a Cricut Explore Air and a Maker.
-Everything I can do on the Explore Air you can accomplish on the Cricut Explore Air 2 or the Cricut Maker machines.
 The Maker has some advanced features that the Explore series does not which furthermore allows it to cut more materials than the Explore series.
 You can find the comparison chart of the different machines about halfway down this page here.

 If you are looking to purchase a Cricut you may find them online at Cricut website as well as Amazon.
 I also have a Cricut Deals page where I add links to the best deals I find and my favorite blank items to personalize!

 If you just received or bought a Cricut I urge you to check out my Getting Started with your Cricut post.

 How does the Machine know what to cut?

 In order to tell your Cricut machine how to cut the designs for your project, you will need to use the software program Cricut Design Space.
 It is free to use and you just need an email address to sign up!
 You can sign up for a Cricut ID and access Cricut Design Space here.
 You may also use the Cricut Design Space App for iPads.